Yogesh0627/staybook/README.md

 2. Updation of new hotels
 3. display all hotel as a list
 4. display a single hotel and all its information
+5. Delete feature added now user can delete hotel also

 # For updating a hotel ==>